andrewcz-se/llmlocal/README.md

 This project uses Docker and Docker Compose to run a local Qwen3 LLM (via Ollama) and query it with a separate Python script, also running in Docker.

-## **Pre-requisites**

-- You must have Docker installed and running.
-This projects aim is a quick development test to use Docker containers and Docker compose to run and query an LLM locally.
-[Download Docker](https://www.docker.com/)
-- For this project you need an Nvidia GPU and the Nvidia Toolkit installed to use GPU processing for the LLM.

 ## **Project Structure**

 .